Now that your baby’s in your arms and no longer reliant on your body for nutrition, you may be ready to get back to your pre-pregnancy body.

 - Highly processed foods, including frozen, dried, individually wrapped, artificially flavored and canned foods

-- If you throw back two glasses of water before eating when responding to your body’s hunger cues, you could take the edge off your hunger.
+- If you throw back two glasses of water before eating, you could take the edge off your hunger.
 As the water passes into your stomach, it will signal to your brain that you’re getting full.

 - Staying hydrated could stimulate your metabolism and make exercise more efficient.

-- Choose water over higher-calorie alternatives and watch your calorie savings add up — filling your glass with water instead of juice, soda or other sugary options could reduce your overall liquid intake by about 250 calories a day.
+- Choosing water over higher-calorie alternatives can make your calorie savings add up.
+Filling your glass with water instead of juice, soda or other sugary options could reduce your overall liquid intake by about 250 calories a day.

 - Your body needs water to burn fat for energy in a process called lipolysis.
 Even mild dehydration can tip the scale toward reduced fat loss.

 So, just how much water should you drink each day?
-According to the National Academies of Sciences, Engineering and Medicine, a woman’s daily intake should amount to 11 cups of water — about 80% through actual fluid intake and 20% from water-rich foods.
-Hydration needs vary based on your age, whether or not you’re breastfeeding, physical activity and other factors.
-Let your thirst be your guide.
+According to the National Academies of Sciences, Engineering and Medicine, a woman’s daily intake should amount to at least 91 ounces of water — about 80% through actual fluid intake and 20% from water-rich foods.
+Hydration needs vary based on your age, whether or not you’re breastfeeding, your level of physical activity and other factors.

-The Hollywood diet, the Master Cleanse, the tapeworm diet … these are often not the healthiest options.
-Leave trendy diets and other questionable strategies out of your get-back-into-shape plan, especially if you’re breastfeeding.
-Plans to avoid include:
+Leave trendy diets and other questionable strategies out of your weight loss plan, especially if you’re breastfeeding.
+Especially avoid:

-- Disordered eating, including crash diets, the use of laxatives or diuretics, the exclusion of all fats or skipping meals
+- Disordered eating, including crash diets, the use of laxatives or diuretics and the exclusion of all fats

 - Highly restrictive diets